Floresj4/cfn-ec2-processing/lambda/readme.md

 ## lambda/

-A python AWS Lambda function triggered from a S3 object creation event.

-Developing in a virtual environment is always a good idea.
+AWS Lambda function written in python.
+Local development and deployment environment.

+### Virtual Environment

+Using virtual environments for Python development avoid modify packages associated with the native installation.
+Requirement files can be shared and environments can be quickly torn down and rebuilt with a few simple commands.

+1. Initialize

-`python -m venv .\env-37` will create a virtual environment to avoid overwriting dependencies on your local python installation
+    `python -m venv .\env-37` will create a virtual environment

-`env-*/` is listed in the root .gitignore

-The
+2. Activate

+    `.\env-37\Scripts\activate` will active the environment.  `deactivate` from any location while in the (venv) terminal will terminate the environment session.

+    Data persists through the `.\env-` and thus should not be checked it.

+3. Install

+    `pip install -r requirements-local.txt`  requirements-local.txt includes dependencies for unit testing and IDE integration.
+The archive build will use requirements.txt

+### Local development

 ### `cfn-launch.py`